561 FW 15

 (4) Prepare progress reports as required for management which include, but are not limited to, the volume of waste materials that have been collected for recycling and monies returned to the U.S. Treasury (refer to Exhibit 3, Conversion Table for Recycled Materials).

 For additional information regarding this policy, contact the Division of Contracting and General Services.
-For more information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.